merkle-open/SitecoreBlog/docs/_posts/2025-11-28-xm-cloud-scheduled-publishing.md

 ### Filling up the queue

-For the schedule items we create one new template 'Publishing schedule' like this:
+For the schedule items we create a new template 'Publishing schedule' like this:

 ![Configuration of Publishing schedule template with three fields: Target item as Single-Line Text, Publishing Time as Datetime and Status as Single-Line Text](../files/2025/11/12/publishing-schedule-template.png)